 The Financial Aid process starts by applying for the Free Application for Federal Student Aid (FAFSA).
 Once your application is submitted and Financial Aid has received it, you can login to InsideBC, click on MyBanWeb, click on MyBanWeb Main Menu, and click on the Financial Aid tab for eligibility information.

 Enrollment and tuition fees will be credited to the student account, when applicable (see Important Dates on page 1), for program changes through the first one and a half weeks of the fall semester.
-In courses other than semester length, the instructor or Tuition, Fees Office of Admissions and Records should be consulted regarding withdrawal and refund deadlines.
+In courses other than semester-length, the instructor or Admissions and Records should be consulted regarding withdrawal and refund deadlines.

 To receive the enrollment or tuition refund, a student must apply for the refund in the Business Services Office before the end of the second consecutive semester of non-attendance.

 Students who are eligible for refunds (see Important Dates on page 1) are to contact the Business Services Office.
 Business Services Office hours are: M-Th, 8:30 a.m.-4 p.m.; Fridays: 8:30 a.m.-11 a.m.

 Health fees will be credited to the student account if all classes on the main campus and the Delano Campus of Bakersfield College are dropped and an enrollment fee credit is generated by the transaction.